-http://byuh.doncolton.com/it280/2145/sguide.pdf is the study guide for this course.
-It includes a copy of some or all of this syllabus.
+http://byuh.doncolton.com/it280/2151/sguide.pdf is the study guide for this course.
+It is fairly well indexed and includes a copy of much of this syllabus.
 The study guide is updated frequently throughout the semester as assignments are made and deadlines are established or updated.